Greco-Roman wrestling: For Asian champion Sunil Kumar, the pandemic presents a very strange problem

 But since then he has worked on his tactical game with national team coaches Hargobind Singh and Russian Temo Kasarashvili and also on his mental preparation with the sports psychologist provided by NGO Lakshya.

-The hard work paid off for Kumar in the semi-finals of the Asian Championship when he fought back from a 1-8 deficit against Kazakhastan’s Azamat Kustubayev in the semi-finals to reach his second consecutive summit clash.
+The hard work paid off for Kumar in the semi-finals of the Asian Championship when he fought back from a 1-8 deficit against Kazakhastan’s Azamat Kustubayev to reach his second consecutive summit clash.

 “I had played him earlier and knew that he tends to get tired in the later part of the bout.
 So I ensured that I did not look at the score much to reduce the pressure on myself and went for the kill at the end,” he added.